-The Carmarthenshire Home Standards Plus (CHS+) Business Plan 2020-2023 details the Council's priorities, plans and actions for council housing in Carmarthenshire for the future years.
+The Carmarthenshire Home Standards Plus (CHS+) Business Plan 2019-2022 details the Council's priorities, plans and actions for council housing in Carmarthenshire for the future years.
 The plan covers all housing services and assets in the Housing Revenue Account (HRA).
 It sets out the objectives of the CHS+ and what this means for tenants and leaseholders across a range of housing activities.
 The CHS+ is 100% compliant with the Welsh Government's own standard of social housing quality, the 'Welsh Housing Quality Standard' (WHQS).
-Against a background of the borrowing cap being lifted by central government for local authority HRA borrowing, Carmarthenshire will have delivered 985 Affordable Homes by March 2020 against a target of 1000 by 2021.
-The Council is implementing а 10-year Housing Transformation Master Plan which will "play a pivotal role in not only developing additional affordable homes but will allow us to key Council significantly contribute to developments and regeneration initiatives to grow the economy across the County."
+Against a background of the borrowing cap being lifted by central government for local authority HRA borrowing, Carmarthenshire is committed to deliver 1,000 more affordable homes by 2021, and is more than half way through this objective.
+The Council is developing a 10 year Housing Transformation Master Plan which will "play a pivotal role in not only developing additional affordable homes but will allow us to significantly contribute to key Council developments and regeneration initiatives to grow the economy across the County."

-In addition, the Council plans to continue to invest over £50m in maintaining tenants' homes over the next three years.
+In addition the Council plans to continue to invest over £45m in maintaining tenants' homes over the next three years.

-A local housing company, Cartrefi Croeso, was established in 2018 with the aim of realising new opportunities, to offer families an alternative to social housing by delivering a mix of new affordable homes for sale or rent, and to take advantage of the commercial skills of local organisations.
+A local housing company, Cartrefi Croeso, was recently established with the aim of realising new opportunities, to offer families an alternative to social housing by delivering a mix of new affordable homes for sale or rent, and to take advantage of the commercial skills of local organisations.

-• The Council recognises the importance of strategic asset management in providing the foundation for its investment plans so within the CHS+ Business Plan has highlighted three key themes for future investment which will include developing plans in relation to decarbonisation.
-These themes are:
+The Council recognises the importance of strategic asset management in providing the foundation for its investment plans so within the CHS+ Business Plan has highlighted two key themes for future investment.
+These are 'investing in our homes and the environment' and 'providing more homes